moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

 - Dataset used: Support ( Tickets )
 - Visualization type: Column
 - Metric used: Count (Tickets)
 - Rows:
     1. Ticket Priority
     (Includes only Normal, Low, High)
 - Columns:
     1. Ticket Created (Hour)
     (Includes  Check all even DESELECT ALL as well)
 - Filters used:
     1. Ticket Form
     1. Has Plan Ticket Tags -SSAT (Incl L&R)
 - Custom Settings:
-    1. Ticket Form filter should exclude Security, Billing, Accounts Receiveable/Refunds
+    1. Ticket Form filter should exclude Security, Billing, Accounts Receiveable/Refunds.
     1. Has Plan Ticket Tags -SSAT (Incl L&R) is a custom attribute and setting of Includes have `Has Plan + L&R` checked.
-    1. Ticket Created (Year) filter was used and it  use Advanced Date Range settings i.e. "From beginning of" should have `12 months in the past` to "The end of" should have `all history`
+    1. Ticket Created (Year) filter was used and it  use Advanced Date Range settings i.e. "From beginning of" should have `12 months in the past` to "The end of" should have `all history`.
-    1. Make sure report should have "Sort" type `A-Z` and have "Totals" at top of bars  in Result Manipulation
+    1. Make sure report should have "Sort" type `A-Z` and have "Totals" at top of bars  in Result Manipulation.

 ### Intake Per Hour Last 12 Months SM - All Plans